zachleigh/pronounce-php/README.md

 #### lookup

 Look up a word and print the Arpabet, IPA and Spelling approximation pronunciation strings in the console.
+The lookup command takes one argument: the word or words to be looked up.

 #####Syntax overview
 ```